Greater Golden Hill Fire Safe Council

 Community Fire Safety Goals

-1. Reduce fire fuels and sources of ignition through responsible vegetation management and community education.
+Reduce fuels and ignition sources through responsible vegetation management and community education.

-2. Increase the resiliency of structures and properties by promoting defensible space, fire-hardened building materials, and preparedness planning.
+Strengthen homes and properties by promoting defensible space, fire-resistant materials, and preparedness planning.

-2. Reduce fire safety threats associated with illegal camping in and around canyon areas.
+Reducing fire risks from illegal camping in and around canyon areas.

-3. Reduce invasive vegetation and increase fire-wise landscaping by promoting our “Swapping Fire Fuel for Habitat” initiative in defensible spaces and canyons.
+Replacing invasive plants with fire-wise landscaping through our "Swapping Fire Fuel for Habitat" initiative.

-4. Upgrade fire resistance of structures throughout the community, prioritizing low-income residents and seniors.
+Upgrading fire resistance of homes throughout the neighborhood, prioritizing low-income residents and seniors.

 GGH is surrounded by Very High Fire Hazard Risk Severity Zones, shown here in red

-On October 31, 2024, San Diego experienced its second-largest fire—the Montezuma Fire—igniting on Montezuma Road near Fairmount Avenue and prompting a massive emergency response.
-In its aftermath, Fire Councils like GGH were formed to prepare for future fires.
+On October 31, 2024, San Diego experienced its second-largest fire — the Montezuma Fire — igniting near Fairmount Avenue and triggering a massive emergency response.
+In its aftermath, neighborhood Fire Safe Councils like ours formed to make sure our community is ready next time.

-Stay tuned to PGGH’s newsletter and calendar of events for future activities.
-And if you want to get in early on the action, consider joining the Fire Council!
+Stay tuned to PGGH's newsletter and calendar for upcoming events.
+If you want to get involved early, consider joining the Fire Council.